-For more on this theme, see http://tomveatch.com/innersurrender.php.
+For more on this theme, see https://tomveatch.com/innersurrender.php.

 Nature, art, music is beautiful insofar as it brings inner peace to the perceiver: the non-operation of the inner judge.
 Ahhhh, one says, melting into the experience.
 The critical faculty of comparing and considering this aspect or that to be analyseably better or worse than another, the critical, separated, intellectualizing witness attitude, the emotionally judgemental person, perhaps by a checklist of measureable values or an intellectual sense that one sufficiently knows the observed, that the observed holds no surprises, these things when present induce emotional judgement, the sense that you know how to feel and so you feel appropriately, and they repel the experience of inner surrender which is constituted by the non-operation of the inner emotional judgement system.
 When that system stops operating, emotional down-regulation stops, flow starts, bliss and serenity are possible, the irrational emotions which are always present underlyingly but are, for most, crushed under the structure of self-belief and ego-attribution, emerge effortlessly as they are the default state of the emotional system, since it takes work to downregulate one's emotions, and that work is not done when the inner judgement system stops operating.

 Similarly the beauty of another human being is that quality which makes you experience inner surrender.
 It is subjective, though people can be subjectively similar.
 It can lead to interpersonal submission, upgrade of the status of the other and downgrade of one's own status though neither necessarily or wisely.